How to choose a managed service provider

 Finding a Managed Service Provider (MSP) that meets your businesses needs is vital to successful cloud migration.

-What should I look for?
+What should you look for?

-Which one should you choose?
+Which one should you work with?

 What should you consider before signing a contract with an MSP?

 If you are thinking of entering into a relationship with an MSP, you should always be completely open about what you need.
 Having everything out in the open, and being clear, means that the relationship is far more likely to be successful.
 You need to think about what your requirements are now, what they will be in the short-term future and what they will be in the longer term.

 An agreement needs to be reached about who owns and manages hardware and software.
 You also need to determine whether your business will be able to grow and change with the same provider; can they assure you that this will be the case?

 Find an MSP partner that best meets your business requirements.

 Computer Geeks is an expert MSP that can help you make the move to the cloud in an effortless manner.
 Speak to us today, to find out how our cloud-based solutions can help your business become more flexible, lean and cost-efficient.